 Happy Hanukkah everyone!

-This year, I started celebrating the night before the first night of the holiday.
-I didn’t light any candles, but I could have said a shehecheyanu — the blessing traditionally recited on the first night of Hanukkah, other holidays, and special occasions.
+This year, I started celebrating the night before the first night.
+I didn’t light any candles, but I could have said a shehecheyanu — the blessing traditionally recited on the first night of Hanukkah (and other holidays) and special occasions.
 This was a special occasion alright.
 Because I fried.

-Yesterday, a friend sent me from Israel a recipe for sufganiyot.
-Excited to try a batch that very night, I left work a little early to pick up what I needed.
+An Israeli friend, well-versed in the intricacies of baking and frying, emailed me his recipe for sufganiyot, and I left work a little early to pick up what we needed.
 A bag of flour.
 A bag of sugar.
 A dozen eggs.
 Yeast.
 And two gallons of oil.

 That’s right.
 Two gallons.

-And then I rushed home to mix and knead the dough so it would have enough time to rise in time for dessert.
+And then I rushed home to mix and knead the dough so it could rise.

-I floured a pair of cookie sheets and we gently lifted the rounds from the counter and slid them on to the sheets to rise again.
+He floured a pair of cookie sheets and gently lifted the rounds from the counter and slid them on to the sheets.

 An hour later, the flat rounds had become nice and plump, with a slight jiggle when I reached out to touch their smooth skin.

-The oil started to bubble in my new cocotte (thanks, mom and dad!) placed over the biggest burner on my stove.
-Ilana dropped the first dough scrap into the pool.
-In a flood of bubbles, it browned up fast.
-Too fast.
+The oil started to bubble in my new cocotte (thanks, mom and dad!).
+We dropped the first scrap in.
+It browned up fast with a flood of bubbles.
 We lowered the heat.
 The second and third scraps quickly browned too.
 We lowered the heat again.
 And then lowered in another scrap.
 It floated on the oil, staying pale and wan.
 We turned up the heat.
 With the fifth scrap came a flurry of teeny tiny bubbles and slow trickle of larger ones.
 The triangular scrap puffed up even more, turning golden and then coffee-with-a-touch-of-milk brown.

 A quick taste and we knew we were ready for the real deal.

-I scooched the first doughnut towards the edge of the cookie sheet, helping it along the way with a spatula, and slid it into the oil.
-A quick bob in the oil and then a float, it turned golden to brown and was ready to be flipped.
+My friend scooched the first doughnut towards the edge of the cookie sheet, helping it along the way with a spatula, and slid it into the oil.
+A quick bob in the oil and then a float, turning golden to brown, and it was ready to be flipped.
 A few more minutes and it landed on the paper towel-lined countertop.
-Several more batches and we had an army of plump beauties lined up at attention.
+Four more quickly joined.
+Four more and then the last few.

-Armed with a new turkey baster, I pierced the side of one of the sufganiyot, gently nudged the tip into the center and slowly squeezed the bulb, drawing the tip backwards to the edge, leaving a trail of jam behind.
+Armed with a syringe (that a medical resident friend of mine snatched from the hospital), I pierced the side of one of the surganiyot, gently nudged the tip into the center and slowly depressed the plunger, drawing the tip backwards to the edge, leaving a trail of jam.

-We tore open this first sufganiyah and, between mouthfuls, filled the rest.
+We tore open this first sufganiya and, between mouthfuls, filled the rest with jam.

-The final touch – I showered them with powdered sugar.
+I showered the chubby beauties with powdered sugar.

-As we plucked up the sufganiyot, they left their chubby little outlines behind.
+As we plucked up the sufganiyot, they left outlines behind.